-24. The Framework states that sites with planning permission should be regarded as deliverable unless there is clear evidence that they will not be delivered in 5 vears.
-Whilst the appellants raised various points against a number of sites. in several cases this did not amount to the clear evidence required to discount the sites in question.
+24. The Framework states that sites with planning permission should be regarded as deliverable unless there is clear evidence that they will not be delivered in 5 years11.
+Whilst the appellants raised various points against a number of sites, in several cases this did not amount to the clear evidence required to discount the sites in question.
 However, there were some large sites where I consider that the evidence from the appellant on lead-in times and delivery rates is to be preferred.
 In general, I consider that the indicative lead-in times set out in Table 1 of the SHLAA should be adopted unless there is good evidence that shorter times are likely to be achieved.
-Moreover, there needs to be evidence to justify a delivery rate which assumes more than one developer will be involved in a site.
-There are also two sites which I consider should not be included for site-specific reasons identified by the appellant.
+Moreover, there needs to be evidence to justify a delivery rate which assumes more than one developer will be

-&lt;sup>8 Table 9.3
+8 Table 9.3

-&lt;sup>9 Paragraph 99 of CD 5
+9 Paragraph 99 of CD 5

-&lt;sup>10 On the Liverpool approach the Council's figure would be 4.75 years and the appellant's figure would be 3.67 years Footnote 11
+10 On the Liverpool approach the Council's figure would be 4.75 years and the appellant's figure would be 3.67 years 11 Footnote 11 involved in a site.
+There are also two sites which I consider should not be included for site-specific reasons identified by the appellant12.